joellegross/exit-poll-analysis/README.md

 Exit polls offer a real-time glimpse into voter demographics and preferences, but they are only conducted in a subset of states.
 This project tackles the question:
 **Can we use historical data and demographic modeling to estimate how states without exit polls will vote?**

-To answer this, I compiled a cleaned archive of exit poll data, applied MRP using Census microdata and official election returns, and, additionally, built a dashboard for exploring the exit poll archive.
+To answer this, I compiled a cleaned archive of exit poll data, applied MRP using Census microdata and official election returns, and, additionally, built a dashboard for exploring the exit poll archive

 ---
 ## Analysis Overview

 ### 1. Data Sources